complyue/edh-early-history/edh/README.md

 // bound to it as an attribute named `name`. c.@name

-// this is prohibited as `name` on a class `C` instance is a symbol value c.name
-// so this can never succeed to get the `name` property off a `C` object c.@(c.name)
+// a C object doesn't possess an alphanumeric attribute named `name`,
+// this is illegal code:
+c.name

-// TODO add repl session log demonstrating the relevant errors
+// TODO add repl session example
 ```

 ### list/dict/tuple comprehension